okoth-099/alx_be_shell/README.md

-# This script is changing ownership of a file
+# This script is about changing ownership of a file